tomumeda/ICSTool2/MEMBERDATABASE.md

 &entry.1435760554=$InactiveMember
 ___EOR

 The PERL variables start with a $-sign and are replaced in their assigned values.

+5. By submitting information on the form and opening the form on your Google Drive you can create a spreadsheet of the reponses by selecting RESPONSES and Create Spreadsheet.

+6. From the spreadsheet you can download a .csv version to your computer (ICSTool) for updating your Member database.

+7. Subsequent responses to the Google Form will be appended to the Google spreadsheet.
+The spreadsheet may be editted for correct information format, and elimination of outdated information before downloading to ICSTool for processing.